 7 expert strategies for paying off your credit card debt for good, without giving up your daily coffee.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Credit card use has steadily increased in Australia over the last two decades, with more than 16 million cards in circulation and about $32.5 billion worth of national debt currently accruing interest.
+As of 30 November 2020, there are more than 13.5 million credit cards in circulation in Australia with about $20.9 billion worth of national debt currently accruing interest.
 If you’re looking for ways to deal with credit card debt or avoid it altogether, you can use this guide to learn seven useful tips to do just that.

 1. Make regular repayments and pay more than the minimum

 Create a realistic repayment schedule and stick to it.
 Making only the minimum repayments on your account will only keep you trapped in debt for a lot longer than is necessary and you’ll pay a lot more interest than you need to.
 A $2,000 debt at 20% interest with a 2% minimum payment will take you over forty years to repay and cost you over $5,000 in interest if you only ever pay the minimum amount.
 Add $50 each month and the debt is gone in three years with just $500 worth of interest paid.
 The smart thing to do is to create a budget for your monthly expenses and calculate exactly how much money you can afford to set aside for repayments each month.
 Pro tip: setting up an automatic debit to transfer that amount to your credit card account on a recurring date each month will help ensure that you stay on track.

 2. Repay the debt with the highest interest rate first